Wednesday - July 27

 and asked me about everything.
 He is so disappointed every time I have a failure of some sort.
 Well,

-that's at every race for some time now!
+at every race for some time now!
 Axel is one of the persons I want to follow me behind that

-ajar door, into that illuminated room!
+that illuminated room!
 I want him to be proud of our racing.
 Again.

 Ståkkhålm came and towed me in his Volvo.